joshohagan17/graphics-programming-links/README.md

 # Graphics programming links
 This document contains a large list of graphics programming links I found from some brief googling.
-This document is incredibly useful when conducting research before implementing a graphics technique in code as there are so many unique ways different tech demos and games tackle the same graphics problems.
-Many techniques are also buried in the web, so having a consolidated searchable list helps immensely.
+This document is incredibly useful when conducting research before implementing a graphics technique in code as:
+- There are so many unique ways different tech demos and games tackle the same graphics problems.
+- Many techniques are also buried in the web, so having a consolidated searchable list helps immensely.

-This list was put together quickly, so links from different topics and authors are not combined together.

 # Possible future improvements
 - Combine similar headings from different repos together